RishiGC25/PythonExercises_And_PracticeProblems/README.md

 def getdate():
            import datetime
            return datetime.datetime.now()

 The purpose of this function is to give time with every record of food or exercise added in the file.
-Write a function to retrieve exercise or food file records for any client.
+Write a function to retrieve exercise or food file records for any client when asked by user.

 ## Exercise6_Game_StonePaperScissors